Table of Contents

 Because of this, their energies (if not used wisely) may mostly be spent chasing after smaller animals.

 On the other hand, Springadors will do their best to please their owners, so you'll definitely get an attentive and faithful companion out of them.

 We know how active and vocal Chihuahuas are.

 Mixed with an equally active Labrador, we get a tiny furball of pure energy from Labrahuahuas.

 But don't worry, whatever aggressive behavior their Chihuahua parents typically have wasn't picked up by the Labrahuahua.

 Getting the facial folds from their parent Chinese Shar Pei and the sweet demeanor of a Labrador, the Lab Pei is another option for a perfect companion and guard dog rolled into one!

 They love being the center of everybody's attention and would happily entertain everyone they know well.

-Combine the smiling Labrador face and the lion-like mane of a Chow Chow, then you'll get a Chabrador!
+Combine the smiling Labrador face and the lion-like mane of a Chow Chow, and you'll get a Chabrador!

 Chabradors are extremely loyal dogs that tend to bond well with one human.